-The No-Go and Alternative 2 was considered, but Alternative 2 is not feasible because of access restrictions and no upgrade to Impala Avenue would have resulted in unacceptable traffic conditions.
+The No-Go and Alternative 2 was initially considered, but Alternative 2 is not feasible because of access restrictions and no upgrade to Impala Avenue would have resulted in unacceptable traffic conditions.
+This alternative was therefore not considered any further and therefore not assessed.